babiyivan/art-visualizations/README.md

 Follow these steps to set up and run the ArtVis project locally.

+### Accessing the demo deployment

+You can access the demo on ngrok of our ArtVis project at https://mouse-assured-tiger.ngrok-free.app/.
+In case there are technical issues with it, please follow the steps below.

 ### Prerequisites

 Make sure you have the following software installed: